CS-Rickart and dual CS-Rickart objects in abelian categories: Introduction

-Motivated by all the above, we introduce and study (dual) CS-Rickart objects in abelian categories.
-To this end, we shall take advantage of some techniques used for (dual) Rickart objects, and we shall develop some new ones, inspired by the theory of extending and lifting modules.
 In what follows we briefly present the main results of the paper, by referring only to the case of CS-Rickart objects.
 The proofs of our results will also be presented only for CS-Rickart objects, the dual ones following by the duality principle in abelian categories.
 In Section 2 we introduce relative CS-Rickart objects and self-CS-Rickart objects, and illustrate and delimit our concepts.
 Also, we discuss their relationship with Rickart objects in terms of some nonsingularity condition.
+In this direction, it turns out that self-Rickart objects are precisely the $\mathcal{K}$-nonsingular self-CS-Rickart objects.
 Section 3 shows that the class of CS-Rickart objects is well behaved with respect to direct summands.
-We also prove that every self-CS-Rickart object has the SIP-extending property on direct summands.
-In Section 4, we show that if $M$ and $N_1,\dots,N_n$ are objects of an abelian category $\mathcal{A}$, then $\bigoplus_{i=1}^n N_i$ is $M$-CS-Rickart if and only if $N_i$ is $M$-CS-Rickart for every $i\in \{1,\dots,n\}$.
+It is known that self-Rickart objects have the summand intersection property (SIP).
+We prove that every self-CS-Rickart object has SIP-extending, a suitable property on direct summands which generalizes SIP.
+In Section 4 we show that if $M$ and $N_1,\dots,N_n$ are objects of an abelian category $\mathcal{A}$, then $\bigoplus_{i=1}^n N_i$ is $M$-CS-Rickart if and only if $N_i$ is $M$-CS-Rickart for every $i\in \{1,\dots,n\}$.
 In general, coproducts of two self-CS-Rickart objects need not be self-CS-Rickart, but we have the following result.
-If $M=\bigoplus_{i\in I}M_i$ is a direct sum decomposition in an abelian category $\mathcal{A}$ such that $\Hom_{\mathcal{A}}(M_i,M_j)=0$ for every $i,j\in I$ cu $i\neq j$, then $M$ is self-CS-Rickart if and only if $M_i$ is self-CS-Rickart for each $i\in I$.
+If $M=\bigoplus_{i\in I}M_i$ is a direct sum decomposition in an abelian category $\mathcal{A}$ such that $\Hom_{\mathcal{A}}(M_i,M_j)=0$ for every $i,j\in I$ with $i\neq j$, then $M$ is self-CS-Rickart if and only if $M_i$ is self-CS-Rickart for each $i\in I$.
 Section 5 deals with classes all of whose objects are self-CS-Rickart.
 For instance, for an abelian category $\A$ with enough injectives, and a class $\mathcal{C}$ of objects of $\A$ which is closed under binary direct sums and contains all injective objects of $\A$, we prove that every object of $\C$ is extending if and only if every object of $\C$ is self-CS-Rickart.
-We also deduce characterizations of right perfect (semiperfect) and weakly (semi)hereditary rings in terms of self-CS-Rickart or dual self-CS-Rickart properties.
+We also deduce characterizations of right perfect and weakly (semi)hereditary rings in terms of self-CS-Rickart or dual self-CS-Rickart properties.

+The behaviour of CS-Rickart properties via functors between abelian categories is studied in \cite{CR2}.
+One may also consider a specialization of the concept of (dual) CS-Rickart object in an abelian category, when considering fully invariant sections (fully coinvariant retractions) in the definition of a (dual) CS-Rickart object (see \cite{CR3}).